qinkeith/operators/memcached/golang/README.md

   Namespace and deployment are specified in [config/default/kustomization.yaml](./config/default/kustomization.yaml) and [config/default/manager_config_patch.yaml](./config/default/manager_config_patch.yaml)

-### Now you can run the controller in your cluster form your host
+### You can also run the controller form your host

+  Insead of deploying the controller to your cluster, you can run the controller from your host:

   ```sh
   $ make run